 To replace these good metals, additives of the past, a new technology was invented that also allowed consumption gains up to 3%.
-On the other hand, the reduction of oil consumption to respect the long oil change intervals and the environment requires a gain of 23% of evaporation losses compared to other synthetic oils.
+On the other hand, the reduction of oil consumption to respect the long oil change intervals and the environment requires a gain of 23% of evaporative losses compared to other synthetic oils.
 In addition, the absence of zinc and other heavy metals ensures a longer period of efficiency for particulate filters and catalysts.

 Extensive aging tests have revealed a lower toxicity of waste oils in terms of phosphorus, sulfur or sulphides.

 At Silkolène, his Moto version in the Advanced Development Project (ADP), was brilliantly led by J. Rowland in 2000 from its Auto version, the Titan GT1.
-First tested successfully during the 2001 super sport season on the official German ZxNUMXR Kawasaki, she will re-enter the XSLX World Champion Xvumx's Kawasaki ZX9R, Andrew Pitt, and then the GB 6 Superbike Champion (Mr. Hislop ). ) and other Ducati!
-From 2001, ESA was also introduced in the Silkolène range which has even been enriched with the Pro R 2002W2002 rather reserved for competition, given its low viscosity.
+First tested successfully during the 2001 Super Sport season on the official German Kawasaki ZX9Rs, she will re-enter the Kawasaki ZX6R of the 2001 Super Sport World Champion, Andrew Pitt, and then the Champion Superbike GB 2002 (Mr. Hislop ) and other Ducati!
+From 2002, ESA was also introduced in the Silkolène range which has even been enriched with the Pro R 0W20 rather reserved for competition, given its low viscosity.

 Interview with John Rowland, Silkolène-Fuchs R&D

 JR: "This oil was declined from the Titan GT1 OW20 auto for 4 engines time prepared for the World Superbike in partnership with Kawasaki.
-Like the GT1 Titan, it is based on special esters and PAOs to combine the benefits of both.
+Like the GT1 Titan, it is based on special esters and DTPs to combine the benefits of both.
 This Pro R 0W20 is therefore much more than a low viscosity to avoid film breaks and the usual losses of this type of oil in competition.
-To avoid this serious problem, we have introduced many additives to reduce friction in the distribution and transmission thanks to an exclusive polymer, very resistant to temperature and shear despite the very thin film, about 100 less than a conventional reference oil.
+To avoid this serious problem, we have introduced many additives to reduce friction in the distribution and transmission thanks to a proprietary polymer, very resistant to temperature and shear despite the very thin film, about 100 less than a conventional reference oil.
 His resistance is comparable to a 10W / 40 or even an 15W50 synthesis API SJ but it saves more between 2 and 5% power!

 The very low viscosity allows gains on the sparging of the gearbox, the clutch, the pumping, and its greater speed of circulation at equal pressure, better cooled the engine.
-The current oil pumps are often very oversized and provide a higher flow for the same pressure with motors with small internal clearances so not very kilometers or often redone.
+The current oil pumps are often very oversized and provide a higher flow for the same pressure with motors with low internal clearances so not very kilometers or often redone.
 Your experience proves that this oil is perfect for the 12 000 km of road instead of the 200 km run but it would be prudent to monitor the oil pressure when the engine ages!
 Note also that to obtain a viscosity index above 180, good for the engine, we must use many additives destroyed by the gears of the gearbox motorcycle, which is not the case in cars!
-Finally, a clarification on this mysterious ESA: it concerns the lubrication in nonhydrodynamic regime of surfaces such as we can meet between the camshafts and the pushers or between the segments and the cylinders. "
+Finally, a clarification on this mysterious ESA: it concerns the lubrication in non-hydrodynamic regime of surfaces such as we can meet between the camshafts and the pushers or between the segments and the cylinders. "

 MA: "And miracle additives?
 One more possible? "

-JR: "For decades, recurring ads have been touting the benefits of this or that extra treatment of your oil or engine with spectacular gains that are supposedly verified.
+JR: "For decades, recurring commercials have been touting the benefits of this or that extra treatment of your oil or engine with spectacular gains that are supposedly verified.
 Obviously, we are tempted to believe it!

 On the other hand, one can play on the 6% of the pumping and the viscosity due to the oil.
 That's exactly what we did for the ADP 0W20 and it really works, without special risks for the engine.
-To conclude on additives or miracle economizers, my numerous lab tests and my 33 years of experience led me to these 4 rankings:
+To conclude on additives or miracle economizers, my many lab tests and my 33 years of experience led me to these 4 rankings:

-- 2) Harmless but perfectly useless such as magnetic systems, ceramic coatings and other alloy balls immersed in fuel.
+- Harmless but perfectly useless such as magnetic systems, ceramic coatings and other alloy balls immersed in fuel.